 I obtained a Ph.D in philosophy at the University of Connecticut, U.S.A., in the Summer of 2021.
 My dissertation explores philosophical issues concerning lexical semantic knowledge and its expression in action (please see "research" page for more details).
 My current research project is an attempt to bring descriptive issues that I addressed in the dissertation into more practical, specifically, ethical, contexts.

 I am an affliated member of the ECOM (Expression, Communication and the Origins of Meaning) research group at Uconn.

-Before coming to Connecticut, I did BA and MA in philosophy at Kyoto University, Japan.
+I did BA and MA in philosophy at Kyoto University, Japan.
+My master's thesis is on Wilfrid Sellars.
 During my MA studies, I also spent a semester as a research student at National University of Singapore.

-My academic interests include philosophy of language (esp. foundational issues on meaning), philosophy of mind (esp. questions on concepts and intentionality), action theory, epistemology, and meta-ethics (esp. semantics and pragmatics of normative language).
+My academic interests include philosophy of language (esp. foundational issues about meaning), philosophy of mind (esp. concepts and intentionality), action theory, epistemology, and meta-ethics (esp. semantics and pragmatics of normative language).

 I also have interests in the history of philosophy, including Western early modern philosophy (esp.
 Locke, Hume and Kant), and the history of 'analytic' philosophy (esp.
 Frege, Logical positivism, Quine and Sellars).

 Please refer to my researchmap page (https://researchmap.jp/ryotanaka) to see the most up-to-date list of publications and presentations (part of the info may only appear in Japanese).

 Publication: "Hume on Non-human Animals, Causal Reasoning, and General Thoughts" has been accepted for publication at the Southern Journal of Philosophy (Sep, 2020)